ooesili/sorceress/CONTRIBUTING.md

   You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.
   ```

+* Add a description of any user-facing changes in the _Unreleased_ section of `CHANGELOG.md` following the format described by the [Keep a Changelog](https://keepachangelog.com/en/1.0.0/) project.